Preventative Maintenance Agreements=Savings

 PMAs usually consist of fall and spring scheduled sessions for an ACCA service technician to go through your entire HVAC system preparing it for the upcoming season in a proactive approach before system failure and prior to overpaying your utility company.

-The HVAC system is most likely the single biggest use of energy in your home.
-In commercial applications where refrigeration is applied (combined with the HVAC systems), huge amounts of energy are used in the building.
+The HVAC system is most likely the most considerable energy use in your home.
+In commercial applications where refrigeration is applied (combined with the HVAC systems), vast amounts of energy are used in the building.
 In fact, over 1/3rd of the energy used in the United States is used to heat and cool buildings.

-According to the Consortium of Energy Efficiency (CEE) up to 50% more energy can be saved with proper installation, sizing, and maintenance of commercial central air conditioning and heat pumps.
-Although the CEE study did not measure residential systems, a compelling case can be made that proper maintenance can save homeowners up to 50% as well.
+According to the Consortium of Energy Efficiency (CEE), up to 50% more energy can be saved with proper installation, sizing, and maintenance of commercial central air conditioning and heat pumps.
+Although the CEE study did not measure residential systems, a compelling case can be made that proper maintenance can save homeowners up to 50%.